mircotoll01/butterfly-SOA-driver/README.md

 # Overview
-This is an experimental slave module used to drive a SOA with a butterfly package and integrated TEC.
+This is an experimental slave module used to drive a optical devices with a butterfly package and integrated TEC.
 The driver can be operated from the header connector on the side.
 The board was initially thought as a Laser Diode driver encased in butterfly packages, which usually integrate both the LD and a Peltier cell.
-Since SOAs are packaged in the same way, this board can be used for those as well.
 Since there is no standard pinouts in butterfly-type packages, this board routes all its power outputs and inputs to a row of headers, and all butterfly pins are routed to open headers as well, so that it is possible to route different parts of the board to different butterfly pins, whose position is numbered and indicated on silkscreen.

 ![](images/driver_jumpers.png)